BPEC: An R Package for Bayesian Phylogeographic and Ecological Clustering: User interface

 \subsubsection{Geographical contour plot}

-The command \code{bpec.contourPlot} provides a colour-coded contour plot of the geographical clusters superimposed onto a map (provided accurate longitude and latitude coordinates have been provided).
-In order to convey not only posterior means but also uncertainty, a set of posterior draws of these contours are plotted using transparency, so that the user can assess the stability of the inference.
-A `messy' looking plot such as the example in Figure~\ref{messy} either implies poor MCMC convergence or high uncertainty in terms of the clustering.
+The command \code{bpec.contourPlot} provides a colour-coded contour plot of the geographical clusters superimposed onto a map (provided accurate longitude and latitude coordinates have been provided) using \begin{Schunk} \begin{Sinput} R> par(mar = c(0, 0, 0, 0)) R> bpec.contourPlot(bpecout, GoogleEarth = 0, mapType = 'google', + colorCode = c(7, 5, 6, 3, 2), mapCentre = NULL, zoom = 7) \end{Sinput} \end{Schunk} In order to convey not only posterior means but also uncertainty, a set of posterior draws of these contours are plotted using transparency, so that the user can assess the stability of the inference.

 The sampling locations are also shown on this contour plot, with the top three sampling locations in terms of their probability of being ancestral shown as larger points.
-The precise posterior probabilities (which may all be low in the presence of uncertainty) of each of the localities being ancestral can be found through \code{bpecout$tree$rootLocProbsR}.
-An example of a \code{bpec.contourPlot} is shown in Figure~\ref{ContourPlot} of Section~\ref{sec:analysis} using the brown frog dataset.
-The colours can be changed through the optional argument \code{colorCode} (with default value \code{(7,5,6,3,2,8,4,9,10)}) which controls the colour of the first, second, third cluster etc; if not specified, the default colour scheme is used.
+The precise posterior probabilities (which may all be low in the presence of uncertainty) of each of the localities being ancestral can be found through \code{output.tree(bpecout)$rootLocProbsR}.

+The colours can be changed through the optional argument \code{colorCode} (with default value \code{(7,5,6,3,2,8,4,9)}) which controls the colour of the first, second, third cluster etc; if not specified, the default colour scheme is used.
 There are four options for the argument \code{mapType}: \code{`none'} will show the posterior distribution of the clusters against a white background, \code{`plain'} will use the in-built outline \proglang{R} maps, \code{`google'} will superimpose the contours on a map downloaded from Google maps (requires an internet connection), and \code{`osm'} will do the same using OpenStreetMap.
-The optional argument \code{mapCentre} and \code{zoom} allows the user to specify the centre of the map and level of zooming when using the Google maps option. \begin{Schunk} \begin{Sinput} R> bpec.contourPlot(bpecout, GoogleEarth = 0, mapType = 'plain', + colorCode = c(7, 5, 6, 3, 2), mapCentre = NULL, zoom = 6) \end{Sinput} \end{Schunk}
+The optional arguments \code{mapCentre} and \code{zoom} allow the user to specify the centre of the map and level of zooming when using the Google maps option.

+In the case of the brown frog dataset, the contour plot is shown in Figure~\ref{ContourPlot}.
+The posterior mass for the number of clusters strongly concentrates around 2 (as indicated by the output \code{output.clust(bpecout)$migProbs}), with the posterior probability of 2 clusters being greater than 0.99.
+The yellow cluster can be taxonomically aligned to the subspecies \emph{R.~m.~macrocnemis} lineage, while the turquoise cluster includes individuals of \emph{R.~m.~macrocnemis} from the humid and forested mountain region, and individuals assigned to \emph{R.~m.~camerani} from the drier area of the southern treeless mountain steppe habitats of the Javakheti plateau.
+The contour ellipses overlap in the heart of the geographic transition zone south of the Minor Caucasus.